2014 Indian Super League

 The 2014 Hero Indian Super League was the first season of the Indian Super League, the top flight football league of India.
 The season featured eight teams, each playing 14 matches during the regular season.

-The regular season started on 12 October when Atlético de Kolkata defeated Mumbai City 3–0 at the Salt Lake Stadium.
-The season ended on 20 December when Atlético de Kolkata defeated the Kerala Blasters in the final 1–0.
-Mohammed Rafique was the lone goalscorer as the Kolkata club became the inaugural champions.
+The regular season started on 12 October when Atlético de Kolkata defeated Mumbai City 3–0 at the Salt Lake Stadium in Kolkata.
+The season ended on 20 December when Atlético de Kolkata defeated the Kerala Blasters in the final 1–0 in front of 36,484 spectators.
+Mohammed Rafique was the lone goalscorer as the Kolkata club became the inaugural cup winners.